mashalafzal/Ethics-based-Automated-Negotiation/README.md

 # Ethics-based Negotiation
-Replication package of ethics-based negotiation approach in which autonomous systems utilize user's ethical preferences to negotiate with each other and reach an agreemnet that satisfies ethical beliefs of all parties involved.
+Replication package of ethics-based negotiation approach in which autonomous systems utilize user's ethical preferences to negotiate with each other and reach an agreement that satisfies ethical beliefs of all parties involved.

 ![parking](https://github.com/mashalafzal/Ethics-based-Automated-Negotiation/assets/99733316/6e02a8f5-9635-4d6f-9513-2297a9a94a7d)